 Management problems from an economic point of view.
 The content focuses on the applications of economic theory to day-to-day managerial decision making.
-Prerequisite: EC 525 OR EC 200 and EC 201.
+Prerequisite: EC 525 and Admission to the MBA program or Admission to the MAcc program.

 BU 616 Commercial Transactions (3)